Best TV Deals Right Now

 The price is back to the same as we saw for Black Friday.

-Situated in the sweet spot of LG’s 2025 OLED TV lineup, the OLED65C5PUA offers a nice balance of price and performance, with top-notch marks for all key picture quality and sound attributes.
+Situated in the sweet spot of LG’s 2025 OLED TV lineup, the OLED65C5PUA offers a nice balance of price and performance, earning top-notch marks across key picture quality and sound attributes.
 Unlike the flagship G5-series sets, which utilize a new "four-stack" OLED technology to enhance brightness, the C5 features a WOLED panel but still achieves sufficient brightness to excel with high dynamic range.
 The model features numerous gaming capabilities, including a 144Hz variable refresh rate.
-The TV has recently been selling for $1,600 to $1,700 at most retailers.

-The TCL 65QM6K is in the company’s entry-level Mini LED series for 2025.
+The TCL 65QM6K, now $70 more than it was earlier this year, is in the company’s entry-level Mini LED series for 2025.
 This 65-inch set performed well in terms of overall picture quality in our tests, although it was not quite as impressive for HDR and sound.
 It supports both Dolby Vision and HDR10+ HDR formats, as well as Dolby Atmos audio, and has a native 144Hz refresh rate.
 It uses the Google TV smart system.

 The Sony XR-65X90L is a midtier model from 2023 that’s available at this price at a few retailers—it was $50 less last week.
 It lacks the Mini LED backlight found in the model above, but does have a full-array backlight with local dimming.
 It performed well in our tests, with a very good overall picture quality and excellent HDR capabilities.
 It also has very good sound and an ATSC 3.0 tuner for receiving "Next-Gen TV" over-the-air broadcasts.
 Like other Sony sets, it uses the Google TV smart system.
 The Sony XR-65X90CL is similar but is sold via warehouse clubs.